9 Health Benefits of Ginseng Root

 Ginseng has also been studied as a way to improve mood and boost endurance as well as treat cancer, heart disease, fatigue, erectile dysfunction, hepatitis C, high blood pressure, menopausal symptoms, and other conditions.

-Ginkgo refers to the herb ginkgo biloba.
-See 15 Health Benefits of Ginkgo Biloba.
 The U.S. government has a website called MedLine Plus that is part of the U.S. National Library of Medicine that is one of the National Institutes of Health (NIH).
 It says about American ginseng:

 Some people use Panax ginseng to treat breast cancer and prevent ovarian cancer, liver cancer, lung cancer, and skin cancer.